Rushabh2309/1stproject/README.md

 # 1stproject
-This is my first repository
+This is my first GITHUB repository